You already know to be respectful, kind, work hard & have fun. All the other details on how we run our competitions are below.

 Costume – creative or original costumes

-Choreography – artistic/originality
+Choreography – artistic/original choreography

 Practice Makes Perfect Award – highest technical score of the competition